School code: 3962

 What makes the M.Ed. in Instructional Technology different from those offered at other universities?

 The candidate has the ability to submit Prior Learning Experience (PLE) for EDU 574, 575, 576, 577 and/or 578 if applicable.
 The process will be explained and take place during EDU 570 and 572.
 Candidates may earn credit in these courses by demonstrating their skills, knowledge and understanding of important concepts through their documentation and presentation of their PLE.
-More information about the PLE process will be available around April 2017.
+More information about the PLE process is available from the Program Director.

 Who is eligible to enroll?